Save up to 37% with Fearnow Insurance

-For a boat dealer, this type of insurance is written to protect the boat dealership against watercraft liability exposures, pollution coverage, employee benefits liability, and employment related practices liability.
-If you feel that the coverage levels are not enough, dealerships are able to purchase “bumbershoot liability”, which is a type of Umbrella insurance coverage for incidents that occur on either land or water.
+For a boat dealer, this type of insurance is written to protect the boat dealership against watercraft liability exposures, pollution coverage, employee benefits liability, and employment-related practices liability.
+If you feel that the coverage levels are not enough, dealerships are able to purchase “Bumbershoot Liability”, which is a type of Umbrella insurance coverage for incidents that occur on either land or water.

-Marine Garage Liability:
+Marine Garage Liability

-Provides more specific liability coverage than General Liability policies.
+This provides more specific liability coverage than General Liability policies.
 Covers against a loss arising out of bodily injury or property damage that was caused by the insured’s premises, operations, work performed or products.